margaretmf/margaretmf.github.io/keycreativewriting.md

 It's a really great day for the sky to be blue.
 Look up high!
 See the birds soaring too.

-On this new day the birds sing.
+On this new day the birds really sing.
 It's fun to sing with the birds and hear their songs ringaling.

 It's a new day for the earth to move.